TatianaPorras/Iterated_Greedy_to_FMMSP/Trabajo_final/Trabajo_de_Grado_Tatiana_Porras.md

 # RESUMEN

-El Algoritmo Voraz Iterativo con Multi-Vecindad (MNIG por sus siglas en inglés Multi-Neighborhood Iterated Greedy algorithm) aplicado al Problema de Secuenciación Difuso Multiproducto y Multietapas (FMMSP por sus siglas en inglés Fuzzy Multiproduct Multistage Scheduling Problem), no ha sido tratado en la literatura científica internacional.
-En este trabajo se exploró esta combinación nueva.
-Para ello, se modificó el algoritmo MNIG y se utilizó para resolver el modelo FMMSP.
-El modelo FMMSP en notación de scheduling es el modelo $FFc | \tilde{T}_{i, u}, batch(b), Z_{i, u, s} | C_{max}$.

-Se implementó el algoritmo MNIG en Python, y al aplicarlo al modelo FMMSP se encontró que el algoritmo MNIG es al menos tan bueno como el algoritmo DBSA-LS, e inclusive mostró mejora en la solución promedio.
-Esto se comprobó con la única instancia disponible que publicaron los creadores del modelo FMMSP, la cual fue resuelta por el algoritmo MNIG en 0.83 segundos en promedio.
+Este trabajo exploró el Problema de Secuenciación Difuso Multiproducto y Multietapas (FMMSP por sus siglas en inglés, denotado como $FFc | \tilde{T}_{i, u}, batch(b), Z_{i, u, s} | C_{max}$) que se observa en industrias donde no hay estandarización establecida.
+Este problema ya había sido tratado con cuatro algoritmos (DBSA-LS, BDBSA, MBSA, e IGA), pero todos ellos presentan variabilidad en la solución encontrada, y algunos de ellos presentan soluciones de menor calidad.
+Se adaptó el Algoritmo Voraz Iterativo con Multi-Vecindad (MNIG por sus siglas en inglés) para resolver el modelo FMMSP, y se encontró que el algoritmo MNIG aporta soluciones de alta calidad y con menos variabilidad que los otros cuatro algoritmos.

+Se reportaron los resultados del algoritmo aplicado a una instancia del problema (la instancia o10s2u5, que es la única instancia pública de este problema), y se compararon dichos resultados con los de los otros cuatro algoritmos DBSA-LS, BDBSA, MBSA, e IGA.
+También se midió el tiempo de ejecución, el cual no fue medido para los otros cuatro algoritmos.
+El algoritmo MNIG también fue aplicado a instancias de Taillard, que son instancias del problema flow shop básico.

 **Palabras Clave**: Algoritmo Voraz Iterativo, Multi-vecindad, Secuenciación, Números Triangulares Difusos, Multiproducto, Multietapas.
-\
-\
-\

 # ABSTRACT

-The Multi-neighborhood Iterated Greedy algorithm (acronymized as MNIG) applied to the Fuzzy Multiproduct Multistage Scheduling Problem (acronymized as FMMSP), has not been treated in the international scientific literature.
-This work explored this new combination.
-For that, the MNIG algorithm was modified and used to solve the FMMSP model.
-In scheduling notation, the FMMSP model is $FFc | \tilde{T}_{i, u}, batch(b), Z_{i, u, s} | C_{max}$.

-The MNIG algorithm was implemented in Python, and by applying it to the FMMSP model, it was found that the MNIG algorithm is at least as good as the DBSA-LS algorithm, and it even showed an improvement in the average solution value.
-This was proven with the only available instance that was published by the creators of the FMMSP model, which was solved by the MNIG algorithm in 0.83 seconds on average.
+This work explored the Fuzzy Multiproduct Multistage Scheduling Problem (FMMSP, denoted as $FFc | \tilde{T}_{i, u}, batch(b), Z_{i, u, s} | C_{max}$) that can be observed in industries without an established standardization.
+This problem has already been treated with four algorithms (DBSA-LS, BDBSA, MBSA, and IGA), but all of them present variability en the solution they find, and some of them present solutions of lesser quality.
+Here the Multi-Neighborhood Iterated Greedy algorithm (MNIG) was adapted to solve the FMMSP model, and it was found that the MNIG algorithm gives solutions of high quality and with less variability than the other four algorithms.

+The results from applying the algorithm to an instance of the problem (the o10s2u5 instance, which is the only public instance of this problem), will be reported, and the results will be compared with those of the other four algorithms DBSA-LS, BDBSA, MBSA, and IGA.
+The execution time will also be measured, which was not measured for the other four algorithms.
+The MNIG algorithm will also be applied to Taillard's instances, these are instances of the basic flow shop problem.

 **Keywords**: Iterated Greedy Algorithm, Multi-neighborhood, Scheduling, Triangular Fuzzy Numbers, Multiproduct, Multistage.